bluMoonx/speech-emotion-recognition/README.md

 ## How to Find the Code ##
 All of the primary application source code for this project is located within the following *directory:/app/src/main/java/com/example/myapplication/*

-Inside, you will find key files such as:
+Inside, you will find key files such as (*but not limited to*):
 * MainActivity.kt: The main entry point and UI controller.
-* EmotionPredictor.kt: The class responsible for handling the ONNX model
+* EmotionPredictor.kt: The class responsible for handling the ONNX model.
 * EmotionMapper.kt: The logic for converting the model's raw numerical output into meaningful emotion labels.

 # Important Note on the ONNX Model #